intelligent-algorithm-team/intelligent-combustion/DeePMR/readme.md

 ## DeePMR-reduced mechanisms for supersonic combustion

 The detailed ethylene oxidation mechanism with 57 species and 269 reactions was reduced via DeePMR method with different indicators, and further validated in the practical supersonic combustion.
-See [HisCFOAM] for more information.
+See [HiSCFOAM] for more information.

 ## Citation
 Please cite: